-By now you've spent a fair bit of time thinking about chemistry in a microscopic way: one atom or molecule at a time, or thinking about how individual atoms/molecules move and interact.
+By now you may have spent some time thinking about chemistry in a microscopic way: one atom or molecule at a time, or thinking about how individual atoms/molecules move and interact.
 Now we turn to the properties that matter has because we put moles of it together.

-It turns out that the random nature of atomic and molecular movement gives way to some very predictable properties of bulk matter.
+It turns out that the random nature of atomic and molecular movement leads to some very predictable properties of bulk matter.
 That's what we call matter when we move beyond just a few molecules to a great many, like a mole or more.
-To get a feel for what I'm talking about, you might want to refer to the section on the Law of Large Numbers.

 This section is intended to teach you some of the language of thermodynamics and to introduce some of the key concepts – but it's just an introduction.